We get this question asked a lot, what are the differences if any, between the activated charcoals that we carry.

 Surprising Facts on Charcoal and Radiation

-Coconut shell activated charcoal has another little ace tucked away in its pore structure, it also adsorbs radiation.
+Coconut shell-activated charcoal has another little ace tucked away in its pore structure, it also adsorbs radiation.
 Yes, you read that right, activated charcoal made from coconut shells adsorbs harmful radiation such as what is zapping me as I type away on my laptop.
-For this reason we use a proprietary blend in our eye masks to sooth weary computer eyes and also other ailments.
+For this reason, we use a proprietary blend in our eye masks to soothe weary computer eyes and other ailments.
 Of course, you can always make your own eye poultice and you can use any of the activated charcoals when doing so, however, my first choice for radiation adsorption will always be the coconut shell activated charcoal.

 How to Limit Your EMF Exposure at Home?

 Take note, we do not solely depend on charcoal, we take common sense precautions as well, such as keeping our cell phones off our bodies, using the speaker option only and we just recently had our wireless removed from our business site and our home and went back to wired Ethernet.
-When we were still wireless at home, we not only turned off the wireless and all our computers, phones and iPads but we unplugged them every night as well.
-Being healthy is a life style which entails taking care of the whole body, mind and soul.
+When we were still wireless at home, we not only turned off the wireless and all our computers, phones, and iPads but we unplugged them every night as well.
+Being healthy is a lifestyle that entails taking care of the whole body, mind, and soul.

 So as long as this article is, that is the short answer to the differences in the activated charcoal powders.
 There are other differences that space and time do not allow, and perhaps we can cover in another article.
 I hope this helped some, but if you have more questions, please let us know and we will do our best to answer them.

-For more information on coconut shell charcoal and radiation, please click here: http://www.charcoalremedies.com/charcoaltimes/0511/radiation_poisoning
+For more information on coconut shell charcoal and radiation, please click here.

 Spread the love